 'Sex characteristics' is more accurate than 'biological sex', 'biologically male' or 'biologically female'.
-Body parts do not have genders.
+Body parts should not be gendered and the gendering of body parts is a significant source of stigma and discrimination.

-CISGENDERISM/CISSEXISM: A view that the trans experience doesn't exist or is something to be pathologised.
-That gender identity is determined at birth and is fixed based on sex characteristics (or 'biology') and that only binary (male and female) identities are valid and real.
+CISGENDERISM/CISSEXISM: A discriminatory social or structural view that positions (either intentionally or otherwise) the trans experience as either not existing or as something to be pathologised.

+Cissexism believes that gender identity is determined at birth and is a fixed and innate identity that is based on sex characteristics (or 'biology') and that only binary (male or female) identities are valid and real.